-- Limit new auto-oriented developments such as auto dealerships, car washes, etc like the current 10% limitation on auto dealerships within the North College Avenue TOD Overlay Zone and discourage traditional auto-oriented design like drivethru restaurants in order to prioritize development that supports the ridership of the BRT and is more compatible with a multi-modal user group - Explore feasibility and costs/benefits of URA funded parking structure that could be utilized for public/affordable housing parking - Establish a transit-oriented development (TOD) Overlay zone or create a new zone district if deemed appropriate upon further evaluation
+- Limit new auto-oriented developments such as auto dealerships, car washes, etc like the current 10% limitation on auto dealerships within the zone district on North College and discourage traditional auto-oriented design like drive-thru restaurants in order to prioritize development that supports the ridership of the BRT and is more compatible with a multi-modal user group. - Explore feasibility and costs/benefits of URA funded parking structure that could be utilized for public/affordable housing parking. - Establish a transit-oriented development (TOD) Overlay zone or create a new zone district if deemed appropriate upon further evaluation.

-Colorence (C) /

-Current City of Fort Collins Land Use Code Parking Requirement Proposed City of Fort Collins Land Development Code Parking Requirement Prop North Co TOD C Parking Re llege Ave )verlay
+Parking Requirement Requirement Parking Requirement

 Non-TOD Existing Mason TOD Overlay Non-TOD TOD Overlay Any Project with Affordable Housing (applies to all units)

 1-Bedroom 1.5 0.75 1 0.75 0.5

 2-Bedroom 1.75 1 1.5 1 .75

 3-Bedroom 2.0 1.25 2.0 1.25 1

 4+-Bedroom 3.0 1.5 3.0 1.5 1.25

 All Bedrooms - 0.75 - 0.75 0.75